numpy/numpy/doc/source/reference/random/multithreading.rst

 This example makes use of Python 3 :mod:`concurrent.futures` to fill an array using multiple threads.
 Threads are long-lived so that repeated calls do not require any additional overheads from thread creation.
-The underlying BitGenerator is `PCG64` is fast, has a long period and is seeded by quasi-independent seeds of a `~SeedSequence`.

 The random numbers generated are reproducible in the sense that the same seed will produce the same outputs, given that the number of threads does not change.

 .. code-block:: ipython

-    from numpy.random import Generator, PCG64, SeedSequence
+    from numpy.random import default_rng, PCG64, SeedSequence
     import multiprocessing
     import concurrent.futures
     import numpy as np